 Conflict may also be manifest (escalates quite quickly) or latent, caused by the inability to communicate about the source of the conflict and its impact.

-- Project Setup: Projects bring together individuals with various levels of experiences from different sectors.
-Each team member will have their own approach to project setup, methodologies, documentation, reporting and so on.
-Additionally, the project manager’s own style – authoritarian, collaborative, micromanager, supportive – can create friction within the team.
+Projects bring together individuals with various levels of experience from different sectors.
+Each team member will have their own approach to project setup, methodologies, documentation, reporting, and so on.
+Additionally, your management style can create friction within the team.

-- Roles and Responsibilities: Problems quickly arise when team members do not know what they should be doing and how their work impacts others.
+Problems quickly arise when team members do not know what they should be doing and how their work impacts others.
+The blame-game often starts if a key task is overlooked or delayed because no-one knew who owned the requirement.

-- Scarce Resources: Projects are notoriously difficult to resource, leading to competition within teams and between departments.
+Projects are notoriously difficult to resource, leading to competition within teams and between departments.
+This problem is even more troublesome in organizations that plan projects by department or without a centralized view of all projects across all teams.

-Additional sources of conflict can include team history, scope creep, schedule changes, declined change requests, ego, competition for promotion and someone simply having a bad day.
+Additional sources of conflict can include team history, scope creep, schedule changes, declined change requests, and someone simply having a bad day.

 Conflict management is a difficult yet necessary skill project managers must cultivate.
-Dealing with conflict effectively involves problem-solving, setting goals, the willingness to compromise, efficient decision making and stepping beyond personality differences.
+Dealing with conflict effectively involves problem-solving, setting goals, the willingness to compromise, and stepping beyond personality differences.

 In the following sections, I will outline the PMBOK approach to conflict management and additional suggestions to get you started.